aalto-ics-kepaco/msms_rt_score_integration/README.md

 Software citation: [![DOI](https://zenodo.org/badge/246057597.svg)](https://zenodo.org/badge/latestdoi/246057597)

 To refer the original publication please use:

+- For the general approach of combining prediction retention order with (tandem) mass spectrometry data for structure annotation

 ```bibtex
 @article{10.1093/bioinformatics/btaa998,
     author = {Bach, Eric and Rogers, Simon and Williamson, John and Rousu, Juho},